MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-refreshview-transact-sql.md

 ## Remarks

 If a view isn't created with SCHEMABINDING, `sp_refreshview` should be run when changes are made to the objects underlying the view, which affect the definition of the view.
-Otherwise, the view might produce unexpected results when it is queried.
+Otherwise, the view might produce unexpected results when it's queried.

 ## Permissions